jrdnsc11/random-canon/README.md

 The code was used in a comparitive project with J.Scott.
 Contact via

 https://github.com/jrdnsc11
-or email: sprogjords@gmail.com to view the report.
+or email: sprogjords@gmail.com to request to view the project report.

 *****************************************************************************
 Instructions for jMusic and Random Canon